 If you would prefer to sponsor a child other than the one we’ve chosen for you, you can call us at 1-800-728-3843, Monday-Friday 8am-5pm, (EST).
 The child we had assigned will continue to benefit from our programs and will become eligible for sponsorship by someone else as generous and kind-hearted as you.

 Can I stay in touch with my sponsored child if he or she is no longer in the program?

 Yes.
 You can maintain contact with your previously sponsored child if you wish, as long as the child and his or her family agree.
-Contact your donor services team at email@example.com or 1-800-728-3843, Monday-Friday 8am-5pm (EST) to receive the necessary release forms.
+Contact your Supporter Experience Center at firstname.lastname@example.org or 1-800-728-3843, Monday-Friday 8am-5pm (EST) to receive the necessary release forms.
 Keep in mind that once the child is no longer enrolled in our programs, we’ll be unable to assist with translating and delivery of letters.